jacobwilliams/lbfgsb/README.md

 The library can be compiled with recent versions the Intel Fortran Compiler and GFortran (and presumably any other Fortran compiler that supports modern standards).

-A `fmp.toml` file is provided for compiling `LBFGSB` with the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
+A `fpm.toml` file is provided for compiling `LBFGSB` with the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
 For example, to build:

 ```
 fpm build --profile release